canopas/group-track-flutter/docs/terms-of-services.md

   Content for any revenue-generating endeavor or commercial enterprise.
 - Sell or otherwise transfer your profile.
 - Use the Services to advertise or offer to sell goods and services.

+**No Stalking, Surveillance, or Unlawful Monitoring** You agree not to use the Services (including any location-sharing features) to stalk, harass, track, or monitor another person without their explicit knowledge and consent, or in any manner that violates applicable stalking, privacy, or harassment laws.
+We reserve the right to suspend or terminate your access to the Services if we become aware of unlawful or unauthorized usage.

 ## 7. USER GENERATED CONTRIBUTIONS